UnstableDesign/AdaCAD/docs/reference/glossary/material.md

 ### 2. Assigning Material Information To a Draft in the Dataflow

-If you would like to set the material information for a draft that is part of the dataflow, you must use the [`set materials and systems`](../operations/apply_materials.md) as shown below.
+If you would like to set the material information for a draft that is part of the dataflow, you must use the <OpLink name="apply_materials"/> as shown below.
 This operation will apply the materials (and [systems](system)) from one draft to the other, and will repeat the color sequences as required to account for every warp and weft.

 ![file](img/system_seed_draft.png)